officialtejshree01-lgtm/Excels-Projects/Retail OR Inventory & Supply Chain/README.md

 ## 🚀 How to Use
 1. Download the Excel file
-2. Open it in Microsoft Excel
+2. Open in Microsoft Excel
 3. Click **Data → Refresh All**
-4. Use slicers to explore insights dynamically
+4. Use slicers to filter and explore insights

 ---